madetech/handbook/guides/it/software_licenses.md

 ## Standard Software
 If you need access to existing software email [operations@madetech.com](mailto:operations@madetech.com) or drop a Slack in #Ops (except where indicated).
 This is not an exhaustive list (we're still working on that).

+It's worth remembering that you're likely to need admin access to install or most apps.
+Team members can request access to admin permissions by emailing [support@systemagic.co.uk](mailto:support@systemagic.co.uk) requesting admin access with details of the purpose for access e.g upgrading system software.
+Access should be used only in line with the purpose detailed in the request.
+You must not log into the admin account on your laptop directly.

 - Google Workspace (email [support@systemagic.co.uk](mailto:support@systemagic.co.uk))
 - [Slack](https://github.com/madetech/handbook/blob/main/guides/it/slack.md)
 - Trello